100 Notable alumni of

 -

 Baker Reagan Mayfield is an American professional football quarterback for the Tampa Bay Buccaneers of the National Football League (NFL).
-After beginning his college football career with the Texas Tech Red Raiders, Mayfield played for the Oklahoma Sooners, where he won the Heisman Trophy in 2017, becoming the first walk-on player to ever win the award.
+Following one season of college football with the Texas Tech Red Raiders, he played for the Oklahoma Sooners, becoming the first walk-on player to win the Heisman Trophy.
 He was selected first overall by the Cleveland Browns in the 2018 NFL draft.

 -